Ledger Nano S Plus Pros & Cons

 - Recovery Phrase: The recovery phrase is a 12-24 word phrase that’s used to recover your account if you lose your device.
 This phrase should be stored in a safe place and must not be shared with anyone.

 - Passphrase: The passphrase is an optional extra security measure that adds an extra layer of security to your account.
-With a passphrase, you’ll need your Ledger device and PIN code, as well as the passphrase, to access your account.
+You’ll need your Ledger device and PIN code, as well as the passphrase, to access your account.

 With such robust security features, you don’t have to worry about anyone making away with your digital assets.
 The Ledger Nano S is almost bulletproof in terms of security, but there was a minor incident in July 2020, where Ledger was hacked and 272,000 customers suffered data breaches, leaking sensitive personal information.
 However, no crypto was lost.